 As an integral part of its corporate identity, CWP uses its initials to form the values based strap line ‘Care, Well-being and Partnership’.
 This became the starting point for each of the events, opening up a conversation about what these three core convictions meant to them as staff and how they connected to their own values.
 Mapped against their own recent successes, the process also acknowledged and celebrated both individual and collective achievements.

-Using DCD’s Catalyst Cards to creatively shape consensual metaphors, the approach moved the typical concept of ‘organisational values’ beyond formalised documentation and policy, to provide an accessible means by which everyone could ‘see’ the real drivers for their own accomplishments.
+Using DCD’s CO Cards to creatively shape consensual metaphors, the approach moved the typical concept of ‘organisational values’ beyond formalised documentation and policy, to provide an accessible means by which everyone could ‘see’ the real drivers for their own accomplishments.
 Eliciting shared meanings and aligning attitudes, this memorable approach made it easy for those involved to reflect upon best practice and what was important to them.

 The participants also went on to develop aspirational goals, along with the unifying values needed to help them assess and adjust their actions, as they set out to achieve their respective targets.
 The aim here was to build community and strengthen alliances, encouraging the groups to find their own overlap in the values they identified; reaffirming the shared identity of the service across geographical boundaries.